JMiguelRegaladoN/Python-Testing/README.md

 ## STEP 3

-- Print or display the serialized configuration so it can be reviewed and validated against expected values.
+- Print or display the serialized configuration so it can be reviewed and validated against expected values for the previous os.environ.